 Only comes in one color

-Chef'n PalmPeeler comes with an 18/10 stainless steel blade and a built-in potato-eyer, and it's safe to put on the top rack of the dishwasher.
+Chef'n PalmPeeler comes with a stainless steel blade and a built-in potato-eyer, and it's safe to put on the top rack of the dishwasher.

 Very sharp, rust-resistant blade